🎤 Excited to announce: Mr. Farhan Tufail, Director at HCS Switzerland, speaking at Thailand Halal Assembly 2024 on "Halal Status of Novel Food."

 Halal Certification Services has certified over 500 Food, Pharmaceuticals, Cosmetics or Services companies

 Prohibited to you are dead animals, blood, the flesh of swine, and that which has been dedicated to other than Allah, and those animals killed by strangling or by a violent blow or by a head-long fall or by the goring of horns, and those from which a wild animal has eaten, except what you are able to slaughter before its death, and those which are sacrificed on stone altars, and prohibited is that you seek decision through divining arrows.
 That is grave disobedience.
-(5:3)
+(5:3) He has only forbidden to you dead animals, blood, the flesh of swine, and that which has been dedicated to other than Allah.
+(2:173) Satan only wants to cause between you animosity and hatred through intoxicants and gambling and to avert you from the remembrance of Allah and from prayer.
+So will you not desist?
+(5:91) O you who have believed, fulfil all contracts.
+Lawful for you are the animals of grazing livestock except for that which is recited to you - hunting not being permitted while you are in the state of ihram.
+Indeed, Allah ordains what He intends.
+(5:1)

 No. The concept of Halal and Haram is very comprehensive.
 It can be applied to nearly every aspect of life.
 Haram, for example, applies to certain behaviors, such as adultery, abuse, or abstention in general elections.
 Furthermore, Haram also applies to wealth obtained through sins.
 Examples include money earned through cheating, stealing, corruption, murder, or any means that involves harm to another human being.
 It is prohibited in Islam for a true Muslim to profit from such Haram actions.